Best Affordable Places to Live in Arkansas in 2025

 Rogers, home of the very first Walmart store, is another family-friendly city in the fast-growing Northwest Arkansas region.
 Along with good shopping and dining, Rogers offers several unique experiences for kids and parents: They can cheer for the Double-A Northwest Arkansas Naturals baseball team at their downtown stadium.
 They can visit the Daisy Airgun Museum and the Arkansas Air & Military Museum.
 And they can enjoy live concerts at the Walmart Arkansas Music Pavilion.

-Housing Affordability: The average home value in Rogers rose significantly in the past year but is still lower than the average home value nationwide.
-Rent prices are also up from last year.
+Housing Affordability: The average home value in Rogers rose in the past year but is still lower than the average home value nationwide.
+Rent prices are down from last year, reflecting the cool rental market.

 Photo credit: iStock/Larry Fleury